 Storage is Critical:

-	Having plenty of batteries means that when the sun doesn't shine for a
+Having plenty of batteries means that when the sun does not shine for a

-	few days it's okay.
+few days it is okay.
 I can still keep my life running smoothly.
 After I

-	install that last battery I'll have over 1kw of battery power.
+install that last battery I will have over 1kw of battery power.
 How

 cool is that?!?

 things is important too.
 It's not just mechanics that makes a boat a